Oh! The Grandeur

 Oh!
-The Grandeur is Andrew Bird's second album with the Bowl of Fire.
+The Grandeur is the third studio album by the American singer-songwriter Andrew Bird, and his second with the band Bowl of Fire.
 The first track, "Candy Shop", was recorded as a demo track for the then-upcoming Tim Robbins film, Cradle Will Rock (though the song did not appear in the film).
 Another track of note on this album is "Tea & Thorazine," which was inspired by Bird's autistic brother's experience with mental institutions.
 The song mentions a "Dr. B" and Bird identifies him in the album liner notes as Bruno Bettelheim, an early autism researcher.

 The US release uses HDCD encoding, but the package is not labeled as HDCD.